Table of Contents

 Often, business counters have a related social secretariat which they will suggest you use.

-The list of certified social secretariats is available on the website of the Union of Social Secretariats.
+The list of certified social secretariats is available on the website of the “Union des Secrétariats Sociaux” (Union of Social Secretariats).

-Costs of Affiliation to a Certified Social Secretariat
+Contribution to the Cost of Affiliation to a Certified Social Secretariat

-As a new employer, you can benefit, under certain circumstances, from a financial contribution of the NSSO to help cover the costs resulting from your affiliation to a certified social secretariat.
+New employers may, under certain circumstances be entitled to a financial contribution from the NSSO to help cover the costs resulting from their affiliation to a certified social secretariat.
+This contribution may be granted:

-• If your business operates in the hospitality sector.
+• in the hospitality sector.

 Other Administrative Formalities

-• Affiliation to a family allowance fund;
+• affiliation to a family allowance fund;

-• Compliance with legislation on well-being at work;
+• compliance with legislation on well-being at work;

-• Compliance with the conditions of employment of workers, etc.
+• compliance with the conditions of employment of workers, etc.

 Withholding Tax